Frequently Asked Questions

 -

-School visits launch in fall 2026, with reservation availability starting spring 2026.
-Contact education@obama.org for immediate inquiries.
+School visits launch in fall 2026.
+Contact education@obama.org (Opens in a new tab) for immediate inquiries.